silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 Purpose: Enables researchers to end-to-end manage AI workloads.
 AMD AI Workbench enables the usage of the SiloGen AI workloads and focuses on the user experience, offering low code approaches for developing AI applications by simplifying the execution of fine-tuning, inference and other jobs.
 Focusing on the user experience, AMD AI Workbench also exposes a number of catalogs enabling AI researchers to have a better understanding on which models, data and workloads can use and download for the purposes of their work.
 Finally, AMD AI Workbench offers (and aims to expand the) integrations to well established MLOps tools such as MLFlow, Tensorboards and Kubeflow allowing researchers to use the AI developing tool that feels more natural to them.

-### AI Resource Manager (Airman)
+### AMD Resource Manager

 Purpose: Manages the resource utilization enforcing isolation (multitenancy) across projects, departments and organizations.
-Airman creates configures and manages resources at the RnD compute cluster by mapping user groups and projects to compute, data and other resources.
-With the Airman, enterprise can maximize the usage of GPUs by allowing projects and user groups to share GPUs and by configuring the compute clusters with policies that enable fair and smart scheduling.
-Finally, through the Airman platform and project administrate can monitor the GPU utilization at a project, department, cluster and Enterprise level.
+AMD Resource Manager creates configures and manages resources at the RnD compute cluster by mapping user groups and projects to compute, data and other resources.
+With the AMD Resource Manager, enterprise can maximize the usage of GPUs by allowing projects and user groups to share GPUs and by configuring the compute clusters with policies that enable fair and smart scheduling.
+Finally, through the AMD Resource Manager platform and project administrate can monitor the GPU utilization at a project, department, cluster and Enterprise level.

 **Functions**